Chris Wallace says he wants to be ‘invisible’ as debate moderator. Will Trump let him?

 “I think Wallace got pretty good marks for his role as a moderator in 2016.
 I think he will again this time around,” McCurry said.

-But, he added, “It ain’t about the moderator.
+But, he added: “It ain’t about the moderator.
 It’s about the candidates.
 So, it will be up to Trump and Biden to make this a useful conversation for Americans.”

 Cameron sees his former colleague’s role a little differently.
 “I hope to God that Chris really kicks his a--,” he said.